fitzgen/django-wysiwyg-forms/doc/transactions.md

 ### Add Field

 By default, new fields are initialized to CharFields and help_text is "".
-To change them requires a separate transaction, so this one doesn't need to nkow anything abuot that.
+To change them requires a separate transaction, so this one doesn't need to know anything about that.

     action: "add field"
     label: The new field's label